pierrick-giffard/STAMM/ReadMe.md

 Currently, STAMM is only prepared for Leatherback and Loggerhead sea turtles.
 To add a new specie, you will need:

-1. Create a new parameter file in _stamm/src/Species_ based on the other ones.
+1. Create a new parameter file in _src/Species_ using the other ones as templates.
-2. In _stamm/src/Functions.py,_ function _Initialisation_, add an _elif_ for your species to select your parameter file.
+2. In _src/Functions.py_, function _Initialisation_, add an _elif_ for your species to select your parameter file.
 You also need to import it at the beginning of the file.
 3. In namelist, choose your species.

 ## Adding a new argument to the namelist

 You can add argument in the namelist.
-You only need to add it to the dictionary in _stamm/LIB/IOlib.py_
+You only need to add it to the dictionary in _LIB/IOlib.py_

 ## Adding behaviours to turtles